De Bruyne to miss up to four months of season

-Kevin de Bruyne: Manchester City midfielder to miss up to four months of the season
+Kevin de Bruyne injury: Manchester City midfielder to miss up to four months of the season

 Last updated on .From the section Man City